sajjadGG/book-python/basics/type/str-methods.rst

     ','.join(setosa)
     # '5.1,3.5,1.4,0.2,setosa'

-Checking if Contains Only Whitespace
+Checking If Contains Only Whitespace
 ------------------------------------
 .. code-block:: python